-Ormiston Forge Academy employs a full time ‘Director of Work Related Learning’, Rachel McCarthy, who is also the Careers Leader for the Academy.
+Ormiston Forge Academy employs a ‘Director of Work Related Learning’, Rachel McCarthy, who is also the Careers Leader for the Academy.
 She is supported by a fully qualified Careers Advisor, Beverley Evans.

 Pupils entitlement to careers education are set out in the Ormiston Academies Trust Careers Education Information, Advice and Guidance Policy.
 The Academy has a planned programme of Careers Education, providing pupils with the knowledge, understanding and skills in order to make realistic careers decisions.